filipesilva/fdb/README.md

 # FileDB

+> Do not go gentle into that good SaaS,
+> Users should burn and rave at close of data;
+> Rage, rage against the dying of the file.

 FileDB is a reactive database environment for your files.
+It's main purpose is to give you an easy way to take control of your data.

 It watches your files on disk and loads some of their data to a database.
 You use [Clojure](https://clojure.org) and [XTDB](https://xtdb.com) to interact with this data, and add reactive triggers for automation.